 - Orders of Service are available free of charge upon arrival

 - Poppies and candles will be available for a donation

 - It is suggested you wear warm clothing and bring a torch

 - Public toilets at the Terrace Cafe will be open, and there will also be portable toilets on site

 - The Terrace Café will be open from 6 am.

 There is no allocated seating for the Dawn Service.
 Visitors are welcome to occupy the seating in place for the National Ceremony, as well as to stand on the Parade Ground.

 Parking and transportation

-Road closures will be in effect from 4:00 am until 1:00 pm, which will limit public access to parking at the Memorial.
+Road closures will be in effect from 4.00 am until 1.00 pm, which will limit public access to parking at the Memorial.
 The large number of visitors in attendance at the ceremony will also limit the amount of available parking on site.
 Please also note that parking is no longer available at the foot of Mount Ainslie.

 - Traffic from Limestone Avenue diverts onto Treloar Crescent